|

 are the possibility of flexure and an inability to correct for image shift.

 corrections to the RA and DEC during an exposure.
-An autoguider is essentially a CCD
+Essentially, the CCD

-camera that is put in the place of the reticle eyepiece on the OAG or
+camera is put in the place of the reticle eyepiece on the OAG or

-autoguider selects the brightest star in its FOV as the guidestar and takes an image every
+guidescope.
+Using the camera control software the user will select the brightest star in its FOV as the guidestar and

 few seconds.
-The autoguider looks for movement in the guidestar from one image to
+The camera control software looks for movement in the guidestar from one image to

 the next and sends commands to the RA and DEC motors of the telescope to compensate for